8.30 AM - 5.00 PM Monday to Friday

 Whole school resources

 You decide which pupils to sign up to the catch up intervention programme and choose a weekly time slot.
-For small groups up to 15 pupils can receive a one to one lesson at once.
-For larger groups we recommend choosing two or more timeslots.
+Lessons can take place from school or in pupils' homes, depending on your chosen pupils.

 Each pupil begins with an initial assessment to diagnose their individual learning gaps and identify the best sequence of maths lessons for each pupil.
 This can be done at any point before their first individual session.